-Respondent - The District, school, or school personnel that has allegedly violated 105 ILCS 5/26A.
+Respondent - The District, school, or school personnel allegedly having violated 105 ILCS 5/26A.

 Sexual Activity - Any knowingly touching or fondling by one person, either directly or through clothing, of the sex organs, anus, mouth, or breast of another person for the purpose of sexual gratification or arousal.